Amazon is hosting 12 days of deals this holiday season — here are the best products up for grabs

 For the next few days, Amazon is hosting a massive sale on a variety of categories, ranging from home improvement to kitchen goods to winter clothing.
 New deals will go live every day, from Dec.
 2 to Dec.
 13. Many of the products up for grabs are available for Prime free two-day shipping, so you can have your gifts delivered to your doorstep, STAT.
 It's perfect for procrastinators who may have put their holiday gifting to the wayside (hey, it happens).

-Amazon is dishing out massive savings on its fashion categry to kick off Day 6 of the deals.
+Amazon is dishing out massive savings on its lifestyle and tech categories to kick off Day 7 of the deals.
 To ease your shopping search, we've curated some of our favorite products on sale today in the gallery below.

 And be sure to bookmark this page, as we'll update it daily with the newest holiday steals and deals.